juzybits/polymedia-send/README.md

-# Polymedia Send
+# Polymedia zkSend

-zkSend any Sui coin or object.
+Send any Sui coin simply by sharing a link.

 ## Local development